This recipe will work with either domestic or wild ducks.

 - 4 apricots, quartered

-1 Combine the rosemary, brown sugar, black pepper, and salt.
+1 Marinate the duck breasts: Combine the rosemary, brown sugar, black pepper, and salt.
 Rub the mixture over the duck breasts.
 Cover and chill 2 hours.
 Rinse duck with cold water, pat dry.

 You can instead roast a whole duck.
 Here are the steps (also from Keith):

-2 At least a half an hour before you plan to cook the duck, remove from the refrigerator so it can get to room temperature.
+2 Roast the duck breast side up: At least a half an hour before you plan to cook the duck, remove from the refrigerator so it can get to room temperature.
 Preheat the oven to 350°F. Place the duck on a roasting rack in a roasting pan, breast side up.
 Pour a cup of water into the pan.
 Roast for 45 minutes.
 Remove the pan from the oven and pour off the fat and water.
 Separate the fat to use for basting.